charleseff/css_js_tree/README.md

       ...
     </html>

 That's it.
-Now, any css files added to your `public/stylesheets` folder and js files added to your `public/javascripts` folder that follow the same hierarchical structure as your controllers and views will automatically get pulled into your view.
+Now, any css files added to your `public/stylesheets` folder and js files added to your `public/javascripts` folder that follow the same hierarchical structure as your controllers, views, and partials will automatically get pulled into your view.

 ## Configuration
 To change the default root directory to something other than `public/stylesheets`, you can set a relative directory like this (in your application.rb file):